Postcode area: NR13.

 Margaret Harker Hall provides a venue for community events, meetings, and activities that bring residents together.

-Margaret Harker Hall stands as the heart of Blofield’s community life, hosting regular events, activities, meetings, and celebrations.
+Margaret Harker Hall is the centre of Blofield’s community life, hosting regular events, activities, meetings, and celebrations.
 This multi-purpose facility enables residents to gather, socialize, and participate in community initiatives.
 The hall is available for private functions and regularly hosts village events that strengthen community bonds and create opportunities for neighbors to connect.

 Education & Schools